ioos/glider-dac/contrib/vsftpd/README.md

 Provides an example setup with vsftpd.

-If PAM authentication against a PostgreSQL database with the User model is desired, [pam-pgsq](https://github.com/pam-pgsql/pam-pgsql) must be installed and operational within the PAM library paths.
+If PAM authentication against a PostgreSQL database with the User model is desired, [pam-pgsql](https://github.com/pam-pgsql/pam-pgsql) must be installed and operational within the PAM library paths.

-If SELinux is enabled and set to enforcing on the target system, ensure that the desired FTP directory has the appropriate SELinux context, i.e.:
+If SELinux is enabled and set to enforcing on the target system, ensure that the desired FTP directory has the appropriate SELinux type, of `public_content_rw_t` i.e.:
+`ls -dZ /data/submission`

+If it does not display the aformentioned type, as a superuser, run:
 `chcon -R -t public_content_rw_t /data/submission`

 You will also need to allow FTP to make database connections: